 As noted in Tables 4 and 5, archaeological survey has been completed for the majority of the direct APE.
-The application of specialized survey methods will be further examined in the data gap analysis.
+The application of specialized survey methods, such as deep-testing and metal detecting, will be further examined in the data gap analysis.
 Known remaining archaeological survey to be done in the direct APE is generally in small, distributed parcels.
 Areas within the direct APE which have yet to be surveyed are shown in red in Appendix B.